Progress of the programme

 Statements (June 2014) from PhD candidates about the programme;

 "The Erasmus Mundus Joint Doctorate PhD programme offered by the House of Legal Psychology is a great opportunity for anyone interested in psychology and law.
 The programme offers a balance of research, theoretical and practical development opportunities.

 Although I am based at the University of Portsmouth, I have spent six months at Maastricht University and the University of Gothenburg.
 This collaboration between these institutions means you have a wide range of support from many experts in the field.
 Another great aspect of this programme is that each year we all gather at one of the institutions for a summer and winter school.
 Apart from getting to visit the fantastic cities, this is also a great opportunity to catch-up with the other candidates from the programme and discuss your research.

 I am really pleased with my decision to apply for this programme and would recommend it to anyone with an interest in this research area".

-On the 5th September 2016 Andrew will start a full-time permanent position as a Lecturer in Forensic Psychology at the University of Bedfordshire in the UK.
+Andrew started a full-time permanent position as a Lecturer in Forensic Psychology at the University of Bedfordshire in the UK.